amelialwx/AC215_PlatePals/README.md

 - Required inputs: GCS Project Name, GCS Bucket Name (data), GCS Bucket Name (model code), and WandB key.
 - Output: Model output in Weights and Biases and Vertex AI

+To get a closer look at our model's training process, please take a look at our [Jupyter Notebook](https://github.com/amelialwx/platepals/blob/main/notebooks/model_training.ipynb).
+This notebook outlines the steps we took in preprocessing our images and training our model.
+For deployment, our model is compatible with Vertex AI for cloud-based applications and is also available for local deployment through our GitHub releases at [PlatePals Model Releases](https://github.com/amelialwx/PlatePals/releases).

 **Setup GCP Service Account**
 1. Create a secrets folder that is on the same level as the project folder.
 2. Head to [GCP Console](https://console.cloud.google.com/home/dashboard).